 Hidden Valley is 1,000 acres of protected land in Jefferson, rich with a variety of habitat and terrain including over a mile of shore front on Little Dyer Pond.
-Miles of multi-use trails great for hiking and biking, rolled and groomed XC ski trails, along with several rustic huts and tent sites are waiting for you.
+Miles of multi-use trails great for hiking and biking, rolled and groomed XC ski trails, and several rustic huts and tent sites are waiting for you.
 HVNC is your forest.
 Come learn about sustainable forestry or attend a full moon paddle.
 Join us at one of more than 30 programs to learn new skills or just explore this gem of a wilderness for yourself!
 All are welcome; $5 day-use donations from non-members are accepted at the gatehouse.
 HVNC is located at 131 Egypt Road in Jefferson.